-Beyond High School: A guide to discovering your pathway to success will soon be launched by Erin Mills Connects (EMC).
+Beyond High School: A guide to discovering your pathway to success was recently launched by Erin Mills Connects (EMC).

 The guide is a digital resource created by the community for the community.
 The guide’s writers and reviewers are local experts in their fields, including veteran school administrators, school mental health providers, long-term guidance counsellors, and award-winning entrepreneurs, not to mention youth and parents/guardians.